Providing end-of-life care and bereavement care with distinction

 The path which led Dr Smith here…

-Dr Smith has been a practicing veterinarian for over fifteen years.
+Dr Smith has been a practicing veterinarian for over eighteen years.
 Beginning in 2015, she started working in the House Call Department for Red Bank Veterinary Hospital, a premier specialty hospital in the Compassion-First family of pet hospitals.
 It was personally rewarding to provide a solution to the barriers certain families faced: for an anxious pet who needed wellness care, for families with multiple pets or those families who had transportation challenges.
 But Dr Smith soon realized that the families and patients who needed her the most were those facing end-of-life care, where being at home isn’t just practical, it’s the kindest choice.
 It is meaningful to the family and the pet to be in a private and familiar place for that special good-bye.

 Following a call to serve the end-of-life needs of pets to her greatest ability, Dr Smith sought out and earned numerous certifications in the areas of hospice and euthanasia.
 Utilizing the most sophisticated medical techniques provided well for the patients in her care, but she wanted to do more for their families.
 Dr Smith completed the rigorous Pet Loss Counselor certification through the Association for Pet Loss and Bereavement so that she could tend to the families with equal care.

 Now through Journeys to Peace and her HEAL Method, Dr Smith is available to share her expertise, devoting care and compassion to her patients and their families in equal measure.

 Dr Smith grew up in Mercer County and graduated from Cook College, Rutgers University in 2000.
 She then moved to Raleigh, NC to attend North Carolina State University College of Veterinary Medicine, graduating in 2004.